 There are also several benefits to consider when thinking about being paid by PAYE.
 Discover more about what being paid by PAYE means here.

-How to add details to your profile
+How to add PAYE to your profile

 - You’ll be able to work with the most flexibility possible, as you continue to see a range of shifts to fit your needs.